technical stuff

 Product Photography Standards

 Many commercial photographers do product photography and it’s usually done on a white background.
 This style of product photography is very common.
-Web sites, catalogs, newspaper ads, brochures and billboards all frequently use “product-on-white”.
+Web sites, catalogues, newspaper ads, brochures, and billboards, all frequently use “product-on-white.”

 Crazily enough, in 2014, Amazon was granted a US patent for product-on-white photography.
 This caused quite an uproar.
 Tens of thousands of photographers petitioned the US Patent Office to cancel the patent.
 But photographers can still shoot products on a white background.
 Amazon’s patented technique is somewhat specific in nature and it’s also unenforceable.